 The drill for three lines was the same as for two: drop the inactive line or lines (if the leg line was hit), work the active line.
 But adding a third line multiplied the effort.
 More lines out meant more lifting to do, more hooks to check, more tangles to unwind, more bait to prep.
 More work all the way around, but that was the price you paid to catch more fish.

 Mamede seemed up to the task.
 Like a one man band he played his lines, dancing the deck to the tune of the passing waves.
-Unlike Ze he didn’t jump up when he got a hit, but crouched instead, pushing the planks with strong legs and feet while punching the sky with his fist.
+Unlike Ze he didn’t jump up when he got a strike, but crouched instead, pushing down the planks with strong legs and feet while punching the sky with his fist.
 His jab didn’t go so high, not up to the stars like Ze’s, but high enough to do the job.
 A classic upper-cut with a hammerhead paw, his swing carried the force to deck any jaw.

 Despite all his effort Mamede didn’t catch anything while I watched.
 It was now half past midnight and well past my bedtime.
 I was so tired by then, so physically exhausted, I could have easily fallen asleep in my little corner by the tabernacle.
-But I had some pride left: did not want to be caught napping in front of three older men who were presently working hard to catch my dinner.
+But I had some pride left: did not want to be caught napping in front of three older men who were working hard to catch my dinner.

 Shame is a great motivator.
 Sometimes it can even override fear.
 At that particular moment there was parity between the two.
 Knowing what was waiting for me below deck — a small dark cave without any air — I had no desire to go down there.
 The hairs on the back of my neck were still pricking up.